Irish Setter vs Irish Terrier: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Irish Setter and Irish Terrier based on their distinct physical builds and metabolic profiles.
 Irish Setter at Large (60-70 lbs) needs caloric intake calibrated to their high (1-2 hours daily) activity level, while Irish Terrier at Medium (25-27 lbs) requires nutrition matched to their high energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Irish Setter's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Irish Terrier may benefit from diets supporting Orthopedic Conditions.
+Irish Setter's tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Irish Terrier may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements